Consistent Quantum Causes: Simple Examples

 The beamsplitters in Fig.~\ref{fgr1} are replaced by limited regions of uniform magnetic field chosen so that as the atom moves through the region its spin precesses by the desired amount: a unitary transformation on its $d=2$ dimensional Hilbert space.
-Given a source of spin-polarized atoms, e.g., the upper beam emerging from a SG apparatus, an appropriate uniform field allows the preparation of particles with a spin polarization $S_v=+1/2$ in any spatial direction $v$.
+Given a source of spin-polarized atoms, e.g., the upper beam emerging from a SG apparatus, an appropriate uniform field allows the preparation of particles with a spin polarization $S_v=+1/2$ for any spatial direction $v$.
 Similarly, if the final SG measurement apparatus is preceded by a suitable region of uniform field, the combination allows the measurement of any spin component $S_w$, provided passage through the region of uniform field maps $S_w=+1/2$ to $S_z=+1/2$, and $S_w=-1/2$ to $S_z=-1/2$.
-That this analog of $BS_2$ in Fig.~\ref{fgr1}(b) is functioning properly can be checked, at least in certain cases, by the less convenient process of rotating the final SG magnet.
+That this analog of $BS_2$ in Fig.~\ref{fgr1}(b) is functioning properly can in principle be checked by the less convenient process of rotating the final SG magnet to alter the direction of its magnetic field.

 \xb \outl{Alice prepares $S_x=+1/2$; Bob measures $S_z$.
 Spin at intermediate time =?} \xa